 - nausea, constipation, or diarrhea

 - sensitivity to light, sound, touch, and smell

 As if that’s not enough, after the 4–72-hour headache hits, it’s normal to get a “migraine hangover,” or postdrome.
 The hangover can make you:

-Here’s some more info about how the common migraine progresses
+Here’s some more info about how the common migraine progresses.

-About 25% of people who suffer from migraines also experience aura.
+About 25% of people who suffer from migraine also experience aura.
 Migraine with aura is a broad category listed in the ICHD-3, and can cause visual disturbances and neurological symptoms, as well as unpleasant feelings like a numb face or tongue, and pins and needles that spread across your body.

-The ICHD-3 break these down even further into four types: typical aura, brainstem aura, retinal aura, and hemiplegic.
+The ICHD-3 break these down even further into four types:

 Brainstem aura involves symptoms that seem to originate in the brainstem, like difficulty speaking, double vision, ringing ears, or vertigo.